nkito/HDDRotation/README.md

 # HDDRotation

-It is a illumination utilizing HDD rotation.
+It is an illumination utilizing HDD rotation.

 ![illumination](images/illumi.jpg)